 Flowers, chocolates, lots of praise both spoken and written.

 It never fails (and if it does, take it up a notch).
-While you won’t want to be lazy with it, trust me when I remind you:
+While you won’t want to be lazy with it, trust me when I leave you with this:

 Enjoy This Gallery or Tutorial or Podcast or Live Show of Andy's?Andy's This Photo Life: Twice monthly podcast via Apple Podcasts - Spotify - Google - Stitcher - Youtube